 By using aforementioned first-tier tactics -- as well as researching and incorporating similar ones -- you should prevent many intervention cases.
 And serious issues may come to light faster, as you identify students who aren’t receptive to diverse, credible instruction practices.

 So, continue to be proactive.
 That’s a core RTI strategy across tiers.

-Create your teacher account on Prodigy — a free, adaptive math game used for lesson supplementation and RTI across North America, the United Kingdom and Australia.
-It’s loved by more than 1.5 million teachers and 90 million students. 👇
+Create or log into your teacher account on Prodigy — a fun and engaging adaptive math game used for lesson supplementation and response to intervention (RTI).
+It’s used by more than two million teachers and 100 million students.